-We are all familiar with the dreaded signs of ageing.
+We are all familiar with the dreaded signs of aging.
 As we get older, our facial muscles lose elasticity and volume, leading to thinning cheekbones and the appearance of lines and wrinkles.
 The loosening of our facial ligaments as we age can also lead to the lowering of eyebrows and the retraction of the jawline.
 However, there is a solution.
 Dermal fillers, also known as face fillers, can add volume to the face, fill in wrinkles, lift cheekbones and eyebrows, smooth under-eye circles, and volumize lips.
 But what exactly does this cosmetic procedure involve, and how do you know if it is right for you?
 Read on to find out.

 What Are Dermal Fillers?

 Dermal fillers are small injections of gel into the soft tissue of your face.
-Typically, they are applied to the skin around the mouth, cheeks, jawline, and under eyes, where wrinkles and sagging are most prominent.
+Typically, they are applied to the skin around the mouth, cheeks, jawline, and under the eyes, where wrinkles and sagging are most prominent.
 You can also request lip fillers, which are injected directly into the lip tissue to increase the volume of your lips.

-The treatment normally takes between 20 to 30 minutes to administer, and — depending on the type of filler that is used — you can usually see the revitalising effects of the treatment upon leaving the clinic.
+The treatment normally takes between 20 to 30 minutes to administer, and — depending on the type of filler that is used — you can usually see the revitalizing effects of the treatment upon leaving the clinic.

-As with any form of injection, the treatment can be slightly uncomfortable, but an anaesthetic cream is used to numb the skin to reduce discomfort.
+As with any form of injection, the treatment can be slightly uncomfortable, but an anesthetic cream is used to numb the skin to reduce discomfort.
 This cream is left to sit on your face for approximately ten minutes before injection.
 Additionally, ice packs are applied to the skin a couple of minutes prior to injection, which serves both to reduce discomfort and lessen bruising.

 After your appointment, you should avoid wearing make-up, participating in intense physical activity, or exposing yourself to lots of direct sunlight for 24 to 48 hours.
-You should avoid the treatment entirely if you are pregnant, breastfeeding, or suffering from an active infection that is near the area that you would like to be treated.
+You should avoid the treatment entirely if you are pregnant, breastfeeding, or suffering from an active infection that is near the area where you would like to be treated.